jendave/fifth-edition-srd/docs/player/Classes/Fighter.md

 Starting at 15th level, your weapon attacks score a critical hit on a roll of 18–20.

 #### Survivor
 At 18th level, you attain the pinnacle of resilience in battle.
 At the start of each of your turns, you regain hit points equal to 5 + your Constitution modifier if you have no more than half of your hit points left.
-You don’t gain this benefit if you have 0 hit points
+You don't gain this benefit if you have 0 hit points